Posted in:

 Is it worth combining small pension pots?

-Yes, it is worth combing small pension pots.
-If you consolidate your small pension pots, you can manage and monitor investments easily.
-You also save money on charges such as administrative fees.
+Yes, it is worth combining them.
+Consolidating them makes them much easier to manage and monitor.
+You can also potentially save money on charges such as administrative fees.